 Innovative product solutions and customization is the cornerstone of KI, continuing a tradition established at the company’s inception in 1941 as Krueger Metal Products, Inc. in Aurora, Ill.
 The war effort made manufacturing resources scarce.
 Daily, founder Al Krueger would call on steel companies to purchase materials to manufacture the company’s first folding chairs.
 The scrap materials available determined what he could produce, a novel and flexible way of manufacturing.
 Even today, the environmentally conscious company finds new ways to use resources wisely and innovatively.

 In 1945, Krueger moved its headquarters to Green Bay, Wis. to support the company’s continued growth.
 By the 1950s, Krueger employed approximately 50 people, produced 500 chairs a day and posted sales of just less than $500,000.
 In 1964, the Tupelo, Miss. plant was established.
 That year, the company sold just less than $4 million of folding and multi-purpose chairs and tables.
-It was also the year Richard Resch joined the company.

 The Manitowoc, Wis. plant was established in 1984 and sales topped $66 million.
 By 1986, when the international division was established, the company maintained market leadership in commercial sales yet 53% of sales volume was in contract sales.